SMA Type 1 - Looking After Your Child who has had a Recent Diagnosis

 The International Standards of Care for Spinal Muscular Atrophy (2017) and the guide for families can be read / downloaded from here.

-We provide a free Support & Outreach Service for families by email, phone, text and outreach home-visiting.
+We provide a free Support & Outreach Service for families by email, phone, text, zoom and home-visiting.
 Our experienced team offer personalised support and information and are available to answer questions and talk things through.
 Though we don’t give medical advice, we can discuss with you the support you and your family can access.
 Multisensory toy packs are also available free of charge for babies in the UK diagnosed with SMA Type 1.

 If you're wondering about an aspect of life with SMA, we hope the Living With SMA area of our website will be a helpful starting point, giving you useful information and ideas.
 It builds on knowledge and advice from the SMA Community and SMA UK's Support Services Team, and covers a whole host of topics, including: health & wellbeing, equipment, homes, education, transport, leisure, holidays, financial, and emotional & social support.